Gaurav4604/buddy/README.md

     4. Sentence Similarity Evaluation: Since, re-ranking is nothing but evaluation of how similar two statements are, I used the same, to build out a function that returns a similarity percentage between query and its target, which can be used for answer evaluation.

        <br/>_(I used this approach since it was a very easy to use postgres as a vectordb, which also allowed to be query using traditional SQL queries.
-I'd initially tried chromadb, but it fought with be quite a bit, and seemed specifically aligned towards langchain based workflows.
+I'd initially tried chromadb, but it fought with me quite a bit, and seemed specifically aligned towards langchain based workflows.
 Once I did get it working, it did not allow me to finetune properly for sparse vectors, which was final nail in the cofine to use postgres)_

 3. LLM based RAG tools: Ofcourse, the best part about an LLM-centric system is the sweet sweet answer generation capabilities, and I've tried to leverage them as best possible for my use-case: